-This granola recipe is a peanut butter cup in granola form!
-Crunchy, peanut-y and oh so delicious.
-Top your smoothie or yogurt with this peanut butter cup granola for the best breakfast ever.
+This chocolate peanut butter granola recipe is basically a peanut butter cup in granola form!
+Top your smoothie or yogurt with this peanut butter granola for the best breakfast ever.

 Heaven in a jar right here, ladies and gents.
-This peanut butter cup granola recipe is the perfect crunchy peanut-y goodness, and it’s oh so easy to make.
+This peanut butter cup granola recipe is the perfect crunchy peanut-y goodness and is easy to make.
 Plus, this granola recipe only calls for a few ingredients that you most likely already have at home:

-Head on over to your pantry, and hopefully you already have these ingredients on hand, and can jump right into making this crunchy granola recipe ASAP.
+Head on over to your pantry and check out if you already have these ingredients on hand.
 If not, add the ingredients to your shopping list, and you’ll be on your way in no time.

 How to Make Homemade Granola